raoul2000/yii2-workflow/guide/docs/overview.md

 ## Workflow Tasks

-Being able to garantee that the model status will only use authorized transition is nice, but the *SimpleWorkflowBehavior*
-provides a way to add some logic to workflows.
+Being able to guarantee that the model status will only use authorized transition is nice, but the *SimpleWorkflowBehavior* provides a way to add some logic to workflows.
 Let's imagine that we want to improve our Publishing System with this new business rule :

 >We have noticed that people in charge of correction are not so reactive, which increases the publication delay.
 They say it's because they never know when a new post is ready to be corrected and so, we decide to improve our Blog by sending an email